openmobilehub/omh-maps/README.md

 ### Add OMH Core plugin
 To add the core plugin dependency in a new project, follow the next steps:

-1. In your "maps-starter-sample" module-level `build.gradle` under the `plugins` element add the plugin id.
+1. In your `maps-starter-sample" module-level `build.gradle` under the `plugins` element add the plugin id.

    ```
    plugins {